-After the National First held on October 26 at the theater Ermanno Fabbri di Vignola, in co-production with the Fondazione Teatro Comunale di Modena, this visionary transposition arrives in the capital only partially inspired by the opera 'Romeo and Juliet', because in reality the text illustrates a hypothetical 'sliding door' of our young protagonist who shuns the destiny assigned by the Elizabethan author (facebook event)
+After the National Premiere which was held on 26 October at the Ermanno Fabbri Theater in Vignola, in co-production with the Teatro Comunale di Modena Foundation, this visionary transposition only partially inspired by the opera 'Romeo and Juliet' arrives in the capital, because in reality the text illustrates a hypothetical 'sliding door' of our young protagonist who shuns the fate assigned to her by the Elizabethan author

 And if ...

 What if, in the fifth act, it doesn't happen that Juliette kills herself to follow her beloved Romeo?

 On stage, Juliette chooses life, in fact.
 She rewrites her destiny, leaving behind her family, Paride and Romeo dead, the nurse, Mercutio, the friar who gave her the soporific potion that created the tragic backstory of which Romeo never came to know ..

 Juliette chooses life, we said, but leaves the torment of people forced to live the drama of her escape.
 History becomes a tangle of love, pain, resentment, guilt.

 If in the original work the entire city of Verona is the world around which the vicissitudes of the protagonists revolve, it is now the world of Brother Lorenzo that frames Juliette's journey, because stuck in guilt for having caused such a huge tragedy.